dougbutner/web-4/README.md

 With **pseudonymity**, it is difficult, but not impossible, to piece together a story about an individual user by knowing they are responsible for a set of transactions over time.
 The further back in time a transaction is, the **harder** it is to link it to another transaction with any **certainty**.

 ## **Degradation of Information Fidelity**
 Information fidelity requirements can also be degraded over time.
-For example, when generating a users biosecret, it can be assumed that the more time that passes, the more the bioinformation of the individual will change.
+For example, when generating a users **biosecret**, it can be assumed that the more time that passes, the more the **bioinformation** of the individual will **change**.

 Biosecrets are generated from a **range of biometric values**.
 This range of values can be expanded over time.
 The effect is, instead of having one hashed biosecret for eternity, the generation process will create a set of biosecrets from an increasingly wide range of data.
 This concept may be needed to keep people in control of their accounts as they age.
-There is considerable work to be done to develop this concept, as each
+There is considerable work to be done to develop this concept, as each data type has it's own complications.

+Social verification, as

 While the inclusion of this concept into web 4 may seem **unnecessary** (and totally is), it is another guarantee of the psudeoanonymity that is needed for many **social applications**.
 Philosophically, degradation of information also fits in with the general web 4 desire to reflect systems in nature.
-While it may be best ro built Web 4 systems without this

 ___